akreienbring/akreienbring.github.io/docs/Alfreso_route_to_Liferay/prepare_crud.md

 prop.sc_isActive=Active?
 prop.sc_externalID=Liferay ID
 ```
-Now we are ready to store the Liferay ID in the Alfresco content mode as soon as we uploaded it.
+Now we are ready to store the Liferay ID in the Alfresco content node as soon as we uploaded the document to Liferay.

 ### Get the Lifray ID from the POST response
 If you look closely to the JSON response in your server log then you'll notice (shortened)